roman-milk/roman-milk.github.io/lilac-hot-18-horny-relentless.md

+===

- ****** Lilac's 18yo Friend: Moniqua Chats ****** byNonStopFunGuy© After two decades of chatting with horny women on the Internet, the best orgasms I ever had occurred just this past summer.
+After two decades of chatting with horny women on the Internet, the best orgasms I ever had occurred just this past summer.
 I had three intense, almost painful ejaculations from the hottest, sluttiest girl I'd ever met, online or in person -- a petite, pretty black 18 year old named Moniqua.
 Wow, could that chick take a big cock into her tiny pink pussy!

  Let's be clear about a few things.
 If you don't like hearing about older white guys banging teenagers -- this girl was still had a year of high school left - - or hearing about white guys hooking up with black females, then, stop reading this.